kzyGit/Weconnect-React/README.md

 <br>

 - Once running, a browser automatically opens the application. <br>

-- Select body section on the postman navigation tabs, select raw, then Json, add parameters as indicated in the route methods then Send request

 <h4>UI Templates</h4>
 The UI is hosted on github pages.
 Link: https://kzygit.github.io/designs/UI/index.html